florianl/bluebox/README.md

 ## Future ideas

-- use [text/template](https://pkg.go.dev/text/template) to write the init program instead of hardcoding it
 - make mounts that are executed by init configurable
 - check if the given executables are statically linked before embedding them